Hypopituitarism

 What causes hypopituitarism?

-• treatments for pituitary tumours, for example, pituitary surgery or radiotherapy
+• A side-effect of treatment for pituitary tumours (e.g., pituitary surgery or radiotherapy)

-• damage to the pituitary gland from surgery or radiation therapy to the head, as treatment for non-pituitary tumours e.g. for the treatment of leukaemia or brain tumours
+• Damage to the pituitary gland from surgery or radiation therapy to the head (e.g., for the treatment of leukaemia or other brain tumours)

-• infiltration of the pituitary gland (histiocytosis X, or Langerhans cell histiocytosis)
+• Inflammation of the pituitary gland (hypophysitis)Infiltration of the pituitary gland (histiocytosis X, or Langerhans cell histiocytosis)

 What are the signs and symptoms of hypopituitarism?

-Hypopituitarism can range from being asymptomatic to collapse and coma.
-The signs and symptoms of hypopituitarism depend on which part of the pituitary gland is involved, to what extent and for how long.
+Hypopituitarism can range from being asymptomatic to causing severe symptoms such as collapse and coma.
+The signs and symptoms of hypopituitarism depend on which part of the pituitary gland is involved, to what extent, and for how long.
 It also depends on whether the hormone deficiencies began as a child or later in adult life.
-Symptoms can be slow at the start and vague.
-It is worth understanding the normal function and effects of these hormones in order to understand the signs and symptoms of hypopituitarism.
-(See the article on pituitary gland.)
+The start of symptoms can be slow and vague.
+Understanding the normal function and effects of these hormones can help explain the symptoms seen when they are not produced anymore, such as in hypopituitarism (see the article on pituitary gland).
 There may also be additional symptoms due to the underlying cause of the hypopituitarism, such as the effects of pressure from a tumour.
+Here are some examples of symptoms of hypopituitarism, according to what hormone is not being produced:

 How common is hypopituitarism?

 Hypopituitarism is rare.
-At any given time, between 300 and 455 people in a million may have hypopituitarism.
-Hypopituitarism is more common after special situations e.g. brain injuries and postpartum haemorrhage.
+At any given time, only between 300 to 455 out of every one-million people have hypopituitarism.
+Hypopituitarism is more common after certain situations (e.g., after brain injuries or postpartum haemorrhage i.e., bleeding after childbirth).

 Is hypopituitarism inherited?

 Most cases of hypopituitarism are not inherited.
-However, there are some very rare genetic abnormalities than can cause hypopituitarism.
+However, there are some very rare genetic abnormalities that can cause hypopituitarism.

 How is hypopituitarism diagnosed?